Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 - Am I choosing this, or am I living inside "I have to" language?

-This matters because practices lose force when the meaning breaks off from the activity.
-Eric gives a simple parenting example: “I have to take my son to soccer practice” becomes “I choose to take him because I care about his development.”
-Same behavior, different nervous-system signature.10
+Practices lose force when the meaning breaks off from the activity.
+Eric gives a simple parenting example: "I have to take my son to soccer practice" becomes "I choose to take him because I care about his development."
+Same behavior, different nervous-system signature.

 Use this reframe with any recurring commitment: